influxdata/docs-v2/content/v2.0/get-started.md

 ---

-Get started with InfluxDB v2.0 by downloading InfluxDB, installing the necessary executables, and running the the initial setup process.
+Get started with InfluxDB v2.0 by downloading InfluxDB, installing the necessary executables, and running the initial setup process.

 {{< tabs-wrapper >}}
 {{% tabs %}}